leontoeides/google_maps/README.md

     // each attempt.
 This parameter ensures that the client will not delay for
     // more than 32 seconds between retries:
     .with_max_delay(Duration::from_secs(32))
-    // For successful requests, the client will delay for 10 seconds between for
-    // all Google Maps Platform APIs:
-    .with_rate(Api::All, Duration::from_secs(10))
     // Returns the `ClientSettings` struct to the caller.
 This struct is used to
     // make Google Maps Platform requests.
     .finalize();